 The ranking results are illustrated in several graphs in Appendix F. Table 4.3 shows each objective in decreasing order, according to the survey.
 In a few cases an objective was included under more than one goal.
 In these cases the relevant goal is shown in parentheses after the objective.

+Note: This survey will be performed again using an on-line survey form after the new goals and objectives are finalized.

 Table 4.3 – Results of Survey - Ranking of Regional Objectives